Skip to content

 Why Sauna Maintenance Matters

-Sauna maintenance isn’t about aesthetics — it’s about performance, safety, and longevity.
+Sauna maintenance isn’t about aesthetics — it’s about how it runs, safety, and long-term use.
 Over time, heat, moisture, sweat, and oils accumulate on benches, stones, and heaters.
 Left unchecked, this leads to odor buildup, uneven heating, premature wood wear, and even electrical issues.

 Proper care ensures: